cognitionbox/petra/README.md

 Petra has parallel and distributed programming built into its core and with little work a program can be executed in sequential, parallel or distributed modes, whilst maintaining consistent semantics.
-Petra's distributed mode uses Hazelcast and is currently an experimental feature.

 Petra's type system resembles a type of abstract rewriting system, more specifically a Ground rewriting system, which is a term rewriting system that has only non-variable terms.